NightLamp/CITS3402/README.md

 ```
 $ make
 ```
-The output will be present as ./bin/project
+The compiled binary will be present as ./bin/project.

-to test that the code is operational, you can run:
+To test that the code is operational, you can run:
 ```
 $ make run
 ```

 ### Running
-running the program requires the command mpirun (or mpiexec) used as follows:
+Running the program requires the command mpirun (or mpiexec) used as follows:
 ```
 $ mpirun ./bin/project -f <input_file>
 ```